adityaIyerramesh98/adityaIyerramesh98/README.md

-# Hey Everyone, This is Aditya Iyer Ramesh 👋🏼
+# Hello There 👋🏼

-I know that sounds like a pretty strechy name, but yeah you can call me **"Aditya"**!!
+This is Aditya Iyer Ramesh, I know that sounds like a pretty strechy name, but yeah you can call me **"Aditya"**!!

 Am a ChemE Undergrad and My LTCG (_abbr_: **Long-Term-Career-Goals**), would tentatively be to march on pursuing a doctorate in fields pertinent to: